 NEWLOG Consulting is an Italian technology firm that specializes in developing custom applications, document management solutions, and services for the logistics and industrial markets.
 NEWLOG was founded in 1994 and is located in Monza, Italy.
 The company develops cloud-based applications for the logistics market, including a product called Publisherlite, which enables search and publication of ERP invoices.

-To learn more about how AWS can help you integrate your on-premises infrastructure with cloud-based storage, visit our AWS Storage Gateway details page: http://aws.amazon.com/storagegateway/.
+To learn more about how AWS can help you integrate your on-premise infrastructure with cloud-based storage, visit our AWS Storage Gateway details page: http://aws.amazon.com/storagegateway/.